SansSeryph/dotfiles/dotfiles/config/nvim/README.md

 ## TODOs

+- Rework configs to be able to be installed from nothing
 - Add pics/gifs to README
 - Add customized keymaps to README

-- Completions
-  - Use ctrl and j/k to navigate completion options instead of n/p

 - LSPs
   - Make sure there's a SASS LSP (cssls might be able to)